suleymanuren/suleymanuren/README.md

 ### Glad to see you here!
-### I am a flutter-based software developer on mobile with 5 months of experience.
-Although I have a short period of experience, I have a structure that learns quickly and develops quickly.
-I had a great experience in this short time by working on many live projects where I did my internship.
+### After 8 months of flutter experience, I started learning kotlin and swift because I wanted to switch to a native language.
+I have a structure that learns quickly and develops quickly.
+I had a great experience in this short time by working on many live projects.
 But of course, this is not enough, I am aware of this and I try to improve myself every day.

 <br/>